17 of the Best Fat Tire Bikes of 2021

 Fat Bikes entered the adventure cycling market in the 1980s when bike manufacturers in both Alaska and Mexico began experimenting with large tires to handle snow and sand.
 However, it wasn’t until 2001 that the term Fat Bike was trademarked by Alaskan bike builder Mark Gronewald of Wildfire Designs.
 Several early fat bikes were used in the Iditarod Trail, a 1000 mile extreme bike race through northern Alaska.

-Biggest Misconception: “Fat Bikes Are Slow“.
-If you haven’t ever ridden a fat tire bicycle before, it’s quite logical to assume that those large and chunky bikes are not amongst the most comfortable bikes to ride.
-Fata bikes gather up the momentum and hold up the speed rather well!
+If you haven’t ever ridden a fat tire bicycle before, it’s quite logical to assume that those bikes with chunky tires are not amongst the fastest bikes to ride.
+Matter of fact, fat bikes gather up the momentum and hold up the speed rather well!

 - Sand – 8-10 PSI